FREQUENTLY ASKED QUESTIONS

 I can't keep my cat anymore!
 Why won't you help me?

 We have one mission - to reduce and hopefully one day end the overpopulation of feral and unowned cats in our community through TNR.
-This means we do not rehome cats, do adoptions, run a shelter, or anything associated with finding homes for cats, no matter how cute or adoptable they may be!
+This means we do not rehome cats, or do adoptions (except for the occasional kitten from one of our trapping locations), or run a shelter, or anything associated with finding homes for cats, no matter how cute or adoptable they may be!
 This is difficult for some people to hear, but if we have any hope of accomplishing this goal, we have to stick to our mission.

 There are many organizations in our community that DO rehome friendly, socialized cats, and they are much better and more efficient at it than we could be!
 In Chico, check out Butte Humane Society or the Chico Cat Coalition.
 Because of the severe overpopulation of cats and the large number of people wanting to rehome their owned cats, these shelters are often full - please support them in any way that you can!
 We all need to work together to help cats, and we love what both of these organizations do.

 We have one mission - to reduce and hopefully one day end the overpopulation of feral and unowned cats in our community through TNR.
-This means we do not rehome cats, do adoptions, run a shelter, or anything associated with finding homes for cats, no matter how cute or adoptable they may be!
+This means we do not rehome cats, or do adoptions (except for the occasional kitten from one of our trapping locations), or run a shelter, or anything associated with finding homes for cats, no matter how cute or adoptable they may be!
 This is difficult for some people to hear, but if we have any hope of accomplishing this goal, we have to stick to our mission.

 There are many organizations in our community that DO rehome friendly, socialized cats, and they are much better and more efficient at it than we could be!
 In Chico, check out Butte Humane Society or the Chico Cat Coalition.
 Because of the severe overpopulation of cats and the large number of people wanting to rehome their owned cats, these shelters are often full - please support them in any way that you can!
 We all need to work together to help cats, and we love what both of these organizations do.